wikimedia/mediawiki-extensions-Wikibase/docs/adr/0008-format-bridge-references-via-api.md

 following the receiving wiki’s rules, which then is presented.
 As such, different rules can and will apply.

 Entirely switching to one or the other approach for presentation in both MediaWiki and Wikibase (“JS SSR page rendering for all”) may eliminate the apparent inconsistencies technologically, but at the time of writing it is not possible to achieve a higher level of synergy between the solutions in Wikibase Repository and Wikibase Client than described here.
 In addition, from a product perspective, a difference in requirements may remain irrespective of technological limitations.

-We will ensure that we stay flexible for inevitable change through clear isolation of concerns (e. g. see isolation of the logic in a service), ensure that this is feasible to move away from as we slowly develop our technological abilities, both within Wikibase as well as (e. g. as part of [Frontend Architecture Working Group][FAWG]) in MediaWiki.
+We will ensure that we stay flexible for inevitable change through clear isolation of concerns (e.g. see isolation of the logic in a service), ensure that this is feasible to move away from as we slowly develop our technological abilities, both within Wikibase as well as (e.g. as part of [Frontend Architecture Working Group][FAWG]) in MediaWiki.

 [South Pole Telescope]: https://en.wikipedia.org/wiki/South_Pole_Telescope
 [Q955267]: https://www.wikidata.org/wiki/Q955267